The Optical Tube Overview of Sarblue 60

 The Sarblue 60mm is a small scope with a long focal length.
 It’s primarily optimized for the Moon, planets, and double stars, but will show you a few deep-sky objects too.

 Within the solar system, you’ll be able to see:

-- The Moon – Lots of detail, we’ll leave it to you to be impressed by the views rather than try and convey it here.
+- The Moon: Lots of detail.
+We’ll leave it to you to be impressed by the views rather than try and convey them here.

-- Mars – A dark spot or two and an ice cap around opposition.
+- Mars: A dark spot or two and an ice cap around its opposition.

-- Jupiter – Cloud belts, moons, possibly the Great Red Spot if you have good seeing and a higher magnification eyepiece.
+- Jupiter: Cloud belts, moons, and possibly the Great Red Spot if you have good seeing and a higher magnification eyepiece.

 The 60mm aperture is fairly limiting when it comes to deep-sky objects, but there’s still a decent amount of stuff visible:

 - Open star clusters: very sharp, albeit not the brightest.